Skip to main content

 Loan Conditions

+Prepared loan materials will be delivered to the borrower two weeks before the exhibition’s opening date and must be returned to NYU Special Collections two weeks after the exhibition’s closing date.
 A detailed condition report will be provided by NYU Special Collections for each loan item.
 The borrower will review the report(s) when the item(s) arrive and at their departure.
 Any changes in condition must be immediately reported to the contact provided in the Loan Agreement.

 Damage to, destruction of, or loss of the loan item must be immediately reported to NYU Special Collections by phone to the contact provided in the Loan Agreement, followed by a written report.
 The written report should include an account of the circumstances, a description of damages, and photo documentation.